confetti-framework/docs/request.md

 #### Retrieving The Request Method

 The `Method` method will return the HTTP verb for the request.
-You may use the `IsMethod` method to verify that the HTTP verb matches a given string:
+You may use the `IsMethod` helper method to verify that the HTTP verb matches a given string:

     method := request.Method()

-    if request.IsMethod(method.Post) {
+    if request_helper.IsMethod(request, method.Post) {
         //
     }